- If you discover that your PC is stuck with a 169 IP address, we have a bunch of suggested fixes to help you out.

 What a VPN does is it allows you to surf the web anonymously by assigning you a different IP address than your ISP-assigned one.

-Thus, a VPN can not only keep you away from traffic monitors, spies and hackers, but it can also prevent this type of errors from occurring.
+Thus, a VPN can not only keep you away from traffic monitors, spies, and hackers, but it can also prevent this type of error from occurring.